adityajagtap01/JavaScript-Project/README.md

 # JavaScript-Project
-Project mainly bases on JavaScript with Html and CSS.
+Project mainly based on JavaScript with Html and CSS.